This post may contain affiliate links. Please see my disclosure policy for details.

-The Steam Ship Sudan, or SS Sudan, is an old steamer Nile cruise ship which was built for King Fouad in 1885.
+The Steam Ship Sudan, or SS Sudan, is an old steamer Nile cruise ship that was built for King Fouad in 1885.

 A few years before this, the legendary entrepreneur Thomas Cook acquires a permit for tourist Nile sailing.
 He then accepts eager tourists aboard his first Nile Cruise for Egyptian tourism in 1876.
 As well as Nile cruises, Cook also built the Old Winter Palace in Luxor and the Old Cataract in Aswan.

-In 1911, he acquires the Steam Ship Sudan and the Arabia to advertise faster cruise ships.
+In 1911, he acquires the Steam Ship Sudan and Arabia to advertise faster cruise ships.
 These boats cut down the tour from Cairo to just 20 days and so more tourists were eager to step aboard.

 By 1935, the Steam Ship had reached a golden age of tourism and in 1937, Agatha Christie steps onboard.

 No one ever knows whether Agatha Christie intended to stay so long in Egypt.
 But, what we do know is that she remained here for most of that year.
 The SS Sudan and the Old Cataract were her muses for writing Death on the Nile.

-In the World War II, Egyptian tourism came to a halt.
+In World War II, Egyptian tourism came to a halt.
 This also meant that the Steam Ship Sudan was abandoned and locked away for over 50 years.

 In 2000, directors of Voyageurs du Monde bought the steamer and revived the SS Sudan to its former glory.
 It set sail once more in 2006 and has welcomed tourists on board ever since.

 What films and shows have been filmed onboard the Steam Ship Sudan?

 The famous ‘Karnak’ steamer which Agatha Christie wrote about in her novel, was based on the Steam Ship Sudan after her own cruise.

 I always thought that the 1978 version of Death on the Nile was filmed onboard the Steam Ship Sudan.
 But, I later found out that four weeks of filming took place aboard the SS Memnon.
 This ship is still running as part of Seti Cruises, but only for private functions.

 The SS Sudan at the time was still locked away.
 But, I’m sure if it was available they would have used it for the movie.